AcroMedia/ansible-role-virtual-host/README.md

 **http_port**, **https_port**: Default to 80 and 443 respectively.
 Caveat: If you're changing this, you'll likely also need to change the server-wide default port(s), which is not handled by this role.

+**nginx_include_custom**: Optional.
+Path to a local config file that will be "include"d before the start of the nginx 'location' directives for the virtual host.
+The include is treated as an ansible template; you may use any variables in your config that are avaialble to the role.
+It will be placed on the server as '/etc/nginx/includes/$nginx_primal_name.customizations.conf'.

 ## Dependencies

 - [acromedia.drupal-cron](https://github.com/AcroMedia/ansible-role-drupal-cron)